 2. Clicking on "New Setting File" button, a personality file (.tcp) will be requested and can be opened by browsing to the folder where a personality file is stored.
+Latest personality files can be found here.
 Once the personality file is opened (click OK), the following page will be displayed, where the correct VC5 product can be selected (see Figure 3).
 As soon as the product is selected, then the configuration window for the selected product will appear as in Figure 4.

 Figure 3.
-Choose Correct VersaClock 5 Part Number
+Choose Correct VersaClock 6 Part Number